Analysis | For a brief moment, Trump comes face-to-face with political reality

 It’s tricky to overstate the extent to which Trump generally operates in a sphere where criticism is limited or rare.
 The White House has been largely purged of people who are willing to buck Trump, by his own design.
 His travel heavily skews toward either his private properties — where the other people have paid to be in his presence — or to campaign rallies crowded with supporters.
 During his trips to and from those appearances, he can often see critics along the side of the road, people bearing signs or elevating particular fingers to make their feelings known.
 But the car simply zips past them.

 There are more traditional presidential appearances that Trump makes, though those, too, are tightly constrained.
-When he visited Wisconsin in the wake of violent protests earlier this month, his interactions with the public were limited to pre-screened individuals.
+When he visited Wisconsin in the wake of violent protests earlier this month, his interactions with the public were limited to prescreened individuals.
 When he’s greeted at airports, it’s by people chosen to greet him.
-There’s an obvious safety factor at play, but that hasn’t presented past presidents from interacting directly with the public — or past vice presidents, for that matter.
+There’s an obvious safety factor at play, but that hasn’t prevented past presidents from interacting directly with the public — or past vice presidents, for that matter.

 Perhaps the most infamous example of this was Trump’s visit to a church across the street from the White House in June.
 Shortly before Trump made the trip, the plaza between the two locations was filled with protesters expressing their opposition to the president.
 Federal law enforcement swept through with riot shields, batons and pepper spray, clearing the area — and allowing Trump and his aides to head over unmolested.